 Applicants may apply to more than one graduate program during any application cycle.
 Applicants must submit their application materials for each application including Statement of Purpose, resume, and recommendations.
-Test scores and transcripts only need to be submitted once because they can be applied to multiple program applications.
+Test scores and transcripts need to be submitted only once because they can be applied to multiple program applications.
 Payment of the application fee is required for each program application submitted.

-There are many graduate programs at UNC Charlotte which can be taken on a part-time basis.
+There are many graduate programs at UNC Charlotte that can be taken on a part-time basis.
 However, some graduate programs require students to be enrolled full-time.
 The best source for this answer is to check the program’s website or speak to the graduate program director for details.

 If English is not your native language and you have not earned an associate's degree or higher from a United States institution. you must provide an English proficiency test.
 See English Proficiency webpage for details.

 UNC Charlotte charges an application processing fee for every application submitted.
 Applicants may use a credit card to pay the fee which is required before the online application can be submitted.
 Once you have submitted your application for admission, you will see a confirmation display.
 The application processing fee is not refundable or transferable for any reason.

 UNC Charlotte has numerous avenues for graduate students to pursue financial opportunities in funding their education.
 Please start with the Graduate School's Funding web pages to learn more about these opportunities.
 We also encourage you to talk with your graduate program director for funding opportunities found within their College or department.

 While many graduate students live off campus in nearby apartments, condominiums and houses, the university does provide limited housing on campus for graduate students.
 Our campus is also linked to Uptown Charlotte through Light-Rail train making the entire metro area easily accessible to students living off campus.
 View a map of Charlotte.